cathei/PinInject/README.md

 ```
 Executed `Pin.Inject(new InjectedParent());` to show the value.

-`InjectContainer` holds hierarchical information that injected into specific object.
+> **Note**
-For `GameObject`, you don't have to provide `InjectContainer`.
+> You can inject `IInjectContainer` type to use with `Pin.Inject`, to pass same context to children.
+For `GameObject`, you don't have to provide `IInjectContainer` because it will be inferred from hierarchy.

 ## About Caches
 PinInject attaches small component to your prefab to cache components, so it will automatically converted into instance reference when you instantiate.

 Also of course, it caches reflection result to improve performance.
+Same type will not be reflected again.

 ## Using Collections
 There is `InjectCollection` and `InjectKeyedCollection`.
 These collections will inject to collection's member automatially when item is added to collection.